chema/sanfranciscan/_posts/2017-01-06-why-riseups-canary-matters.md

 If we are serious about organizing against this administration and its threats, we must immediately begin using service providers that are secure from known legal, physical and technical attacks.
 This is a list of suggestions that I will discuss in follow-up posts:

 * **Email** [Protonmail](http://protonmail.com/), a Swiss-based provider.
-It isn't perfect, but it is legally and technologically safer than any US-based service. *Accepts Bitcoin*
+It isn't perfect, but it is legally and technically safer than any US-based service. *Accepts Bitcoin*
 * **Hosting** [OrangeWebsite](http://orangewebsite.com/), an Iceland-based provider.
-Like Protonmail, it isn't perfect and should not be used for secure email, but it is legally and technologically safer than any US-based service.
+Like Protonmail, it isn't perfect and should not be used for secure email, but it is legally and technically safer than any US-based service.
 Their servers also run on 100% renewable energy.  *Accepts Bitcoin*
 * **Text and Calls** For mobile communications, [Whisper System's](https://whispersystems.org/)'s Signal is great.
 Just use disappearing messages!
 * **Browsing** For everyday internet usage, use [Tor Browser](https://www.torproject.org/) and carefully follow their suggestions.
 * **Identity Control**.
 Can't beat [GnuPG](https://www.gnupg.org/).